DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <em>But mind the servants of his brood.</em>
 </div>

-The grandfather clock then strikes six o’clock.
+The grandfather clock then strikes six o'clock.

 > [!info]+ **Time in Death House**
 >
 > When the clock strikes six, place three six-sided dice on the table in front of the players, with each side showing a six.
 Each pip on the dice represents twenty minutes until midnight.
 >
 > As the players explore the house, tick this dice clock downward to indicate the passage of time, always starting with the die showing the lowest number.
-If the lowest die shows a one, you can tick it down to “zero” by removing it from the group instead.
+If the lowest die shows a one, you can tick it down to "zero" by removing it from the group instead.
 >
 > The dice clock counts down as follows:
 > - Each time the players enter a new floor of the house or dungeon, tick the dice clock down by one.
 > - Each time the players make a Perception or Investigation check to search an entire room, tick the dice clock down by one.
 > - Each time the players complete a short rest, tick the dice clock down by three.
 >
 > The grandfather clock in the **Main Hall** sounds on the hour, every hour, and can be heard throughout the house and dungeon.
 >
 > When the clock strikes midnight, the **flesh mound** in the **Ritual Chamber** awakens and makes a beeline for the players, exiting through the **Hidden Trapdoor** into the **Den of Wolves** if necessary to reach them.
 At least one minute should pass between the time the mound wakes up and the time that it first reaches the players, nullifying its *heavy sleeper* feature and allowing it to use its *multiattack* actions.

 > [!info]+ **Resting in Death House**
 >
 > Due to their midnight deadline, it is impossible for the players to take a long rest in Death House.
 However, the players might still need to take a short rest.
 Each time they do so in the main house, they experience one or more of the following hauntings:
 >
 > - A player hears rats scrabbling up and down the spaces between the walls.
 A thick, choking stench of rot seeps into the room.
-> - A player hears the sound of a woman’s humming emanating from the opposite side of a closed door.
+> - A player hears the sound of a woman's humming emanating from the opposite side of a closed door.
 If the door is cracked open, a cold blue eye stares back before vanishing.
 > - A player hears footsteps descending from the attic, which stop outside of their door before moving away to the library.
 Soon after, a grinding noise can be heard coming from the library—the sound of the secret door.
 > - A player hears maniacal laughter echoing from far below the house.
-> - A player hears a pleading female voice in their right ear that swears that “it isn’t his.”
-Another, colder female voice in the player’s left ear scoffs and says, "You would say that, you little *harlot*."
+> - A player hears a pleading female voice in their right ear that swears that "it isn't his."
+Another, colder female voice in the player's left ear scoffs and says, "You would say that, you little *harlot*."

 A player who opens any outside-facing door or curtain in Death House, or who exits onto any balcony, finds that the exterior of the house has been surrounded by thick, fleshy tendrils.
 Although the tendrils can be damaged, more grow back swiftly to replace them, sealing the players inside.
 A player who inspects the tendrils finds that they appear to be extruding from beneath the house.

 ## A2b.
 The First Floor
 ### Cloakroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 2.</em></span>